-In Alfresco Community Edition, aspects are a fundamental concept related to content modeling.
-Aspects allow the addition of behaviors to existing content types.
+In Alfresco, aspects are a fundamental concept related to content modeling.
+Aspects allow the addition of behaviours to existing content types.
 The CMIS specification does not include aspects in its scope, but it does provide extension points that allow additional functionality.

 However, programming with CMIS extensions can be complex, and can require quite a lot of code.
 OpenCMIS does all the XML parsing for you but since it knows nothing about aspects, it can not provide simple, elegant interfaces.

-That is where the "Alfresco Community Edition OpenCMIS Extension" steps in.
-It seamlessly merges the aspect properties with the CMIS object properties and provides interfaces to get, add, and remove aspects.
+That is where the "Alfresco OpenCMIS Extension" steps in.
+It seamlessly merges the Alfresco aspect properties with the CMIS object properties and provides interfaces to get, add, and remove aspects.
 It does this by replacing the OpenCMIS internal object factory with an object factory that is aspect-aware.
-It processes and adds aspect fragments for you, behind the scenes, eliminating complexity in your code.
+It processes and adds Alfresco aspect fragments for you, behind the scenes, eliminating complexity in your code.